Math1987/assembleenationaleFR/README.md

 2. Open a terminal and move to the root of the project in the folder created by cloning repository.
 3. In the terminal, type "npm i" and press enter (you have to get [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) and [nodejs](https://nodejs.org/en/download/) installed).
 3. In the terminal, type "npm run test" and press enter for launching mocha test or "npm run build" to create a dist folder containing the javascript native code.
-4. Be shure to have [mongodb](https://www.mongodb.com/) installed on your local machine and accessible.
+4. Be shure to have [mongodb](https://www.mongodb.com/) installed on your local machine and accessible for dev mode.

-## TEST NOTES

-Mongoose reset the database before launching all tests.
-It should drop all the collections and indexes in the index.data.spec.ts to avoid problems with indexes.

-## EXAMPLE

-You can find an example of using and testing mongodb in example.data.ts and example.data.spec.ts.